 Bike (what you need)

 T-shirt (to put on over your swimming costume)

 All junior Triathlons take place traffic free.
 That’s usually either in a dedicated venue such as the Torbay Velopark or around sports pitches.
-That means there will be no car traffic and many courses are on grass.
+That means there will be no vehicle traffic and many courses are on grass.

 For a first triathlon a mountain bike is a good starting point.
 Or if your child is really getting into triathlon a cyclocross bike (like a racing bike with knobbly tires which can be swapped to smooth ones) is a good choice.
 Either way it’s important to get a bike that is not too heavy and is the right size.
-See our article on Choosing a Kids Bike
+See our article on Choosing a Bike for your Child

 Run (what you need)